Minimum Wage Law

 Jury Duty Leave

-Virginia labor laws does not require employers to provide employees with severance pay.
-If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment contract.
+However, employers may still choose to offer severance to their employees at their discretion.
+If an employer chooses to provide severance benefits, it must comply with the terms of its established policy or employment agreement.

-Under certain circumstances, Virginia residents may be eligible for unemployment benefits while they search for another job.
-You are required to certify that you are unemployed on a weekly basis to receive these benefits.
-See Virginia State Unemployment Benefits.
+Under certain circumstances, state residents may be eligible for benefits while they search for another job.
+You are required to certify that you are unemployed on a weekly basis to receive unemployment.